 There are various methodologies and standards that are used to identify 'best practice' for determining the appropriate level of open space for a municipality and this also varies across different countries and states.
 The figures in the VEAC report only considered open space in the context of the total land area of a municipality.
-The amount of open space can also be considered against the amount of population and therefore can more accurately be assessed against shifts in population.
+Alternatively, the amount of open space can be assessed against the amount of population in an area, which can give a better insight in the service standards delivered.